GLOBAL MARKETS-European stocks hit one-month highs on news of U.S.-China trade talks

 Seizing on recent doubts about whether a European Central Bank stimulus package next week can match expectations, other top-rated euro zone yields also increased, , although the rises were small.

-U.S. West Texas Intermediate crude was 0.6% down at $55.91 per barrel.
-(Additional reporting by Stanley White in Tokyo Editing by Gareth Jones)
+U.S. West Texas Intermediate crude was 0.2% down at $56.16 per barrel.
+(Additional reporting by Stanley White in Tokyo and Saikat Chatterjee in London; Editing by Catherine Evans)